-Even the most ardent meat-eaters will admit that the street food (which is all vegan) at this event is out of this world.
+Some of the most ardent meat-eaters that I know admitted that the street food (which is all vegan) at this event is out of this world.

-Phuket is the best place for this, but it’s not for the fainthearted as hundreds of locals put themselves through agony, many with sharp objects through their faces!
-I wrote a post about it and don’t say I didn’t warn you.
+Phuket is the best place for this event, but it’s not for the fainthearted as hundreds of locals put themselves through agony, many with sharp objects through their faces.
+I wrote a post about it and don’t say I didn’t warn you about the photos.

 How to get to Nine Emperor God’s Festival and costs: The festival is free and there are many cheap buses and flights into Phuket; just make sure you rent a scooter/motorbike to get around more easily as it’s jam-packed at this time of year.